Skip to main content

 Group Activity

-Group Activities involve asynchronous learning activities consisting of a set of questions and clues that encourage collaboration and the practical application of theoretical knowledge within a group.
+Group Activities involve asynchronous learning activities consisting of a set of elements and clues that encourage collaboration and the practical application of theoretical knowledge within a group.
 Teamwork is encouraged through the distribution of information, where each team member receives specific details required to solve the task.
 This setup promotes collaboration, information sharing, and effective communication among group members, resulting in enhanced engagement and learning outcomes.

 Courses